Skip to main content

 Committing variables

 An additional .environment file may be located at the root of your source code.
-This file contains Upsun specific environment variables.
+This file contains Upsun-specific environment variables.

 Commit your new files: